Yan Lianke: Fiction

 He published his first short story in 1979.
-He has published 14 novels and over 40 short stories.
+He has published 14 novels and over 40 short stories since then.

 His early writings are mostly Realist pieces heavily influenced by 19th century Realism.
 But towards the end of the 1990s his style displayed a major change.
 His subsequent works are more infused with wild imagination and creative allegories.
 His sometimes myth-like dramatic plots are often allegorical depictions of the human conditions.

 Yan's writing satirizes Mao-era China and its ideological positions.

 A number of his fictions are set in the natural environment of Balou Mountain.
 It has become the most important setting of Yan's literary world, and the most noted fictional landscape created in Chinese literature.
 This is particularly true with the publication of the "Balou Mountain Series" comprising The Passing of [Riguang liunian], Hard as Water [Jianying rushui] and Lenin's Kisses [Shouhuo] around 2000.
 The depictions of Chinese history and reality in these novels are characterised by a sharp edge which is simultaneously profound, absurd and carnivalesque.
 Yan's protagonists are strange in behavior, and psychologically twisted and complex.
 This represents another major change in Yan's style from his earlier works.
 They often provoke surprise in his readers and critics, and debates and controversies at the time of their publication.

 Yan became "sensitive" in China at the time of publication of Lenin's Kisses.
 He openly challenged what he described as Realism of the spirit(s) [Shengshi zhuyi], and advocated for a return to "a realism that transcends reality".
 Indeed, this makes sense, since Yan himself has said that to live in modern China "is to inhabit a reality that makes you question the very nature of reality."
 Yan's outward beliefs about the ineffectuality of Realism as an artistic mode have since revived the ongoing debate among Chinese literati on the nature and utility of Literary Realism.

 In France, the French translation of Lenin's Kisses has also received critical acclaim.
 Its translations in other languages have been equally popular.
 A writer of Le Monde rates Yan's writings highly, and rates him one among the great writers in the world.
 The same writer suggests that Yan distinguishes himself with his sophisticated insights on the society expressed in his fictions, and that his writings often shows a devastating humour.
 The Guardian describes him as a master of satire with a rich imagination.
 Vanity Fair (Italy) notes Yan's mastery in writing between magic and reality..The Frankfurt Christian Science Monitor suggests that Yan possesses both the talent for writing great works and the courage to confront difficult issues.
 The Japanese magazine The World considers Yan and his writings important setters of standard for Chinese literature and freedom of expression.

 The bans imposed on Serve the People and Dream of Ding Village garnered him notoriety.